 But it wasn’t until Dean Witter merged with Morgan Stanley and he was added to the voicemail distribution list of Wall Street legend Stephen Girsky that cars became his calling.
 “He was the number one auto analyst for 16 years in a row,” Jonas says.
 “The first time I heard his voicemail, I said, ‘I have to do this.’
 And I wanted international experience.”

 Jonas took a position as a researcher at a competitor in Europe, then returned to Morgan Stanley in 1999, en route to becoming its Lead European Auto Analyst, eventually returning to New York to run the firm’s global auto research team.
 Today, Jonas is a Managing Director who leads Global Auto & Shared Mobility Research, covering the auto industry and leading the firm’s cross-sector efforts on the space industry from his office in Times Square, where the hubcaps that hang over his desk remind him of both where he came from and what’s still left to discover on the road ahead.
-Jonas shares his insights on The New Space Economy in this Morgan Stanley Minute.
+Read more about Jonas in the following interview.

 While it might not be the biggest sector of the stock market in valuation terms, it's critical to the global economy.
 The auto industry was on the cutting edge of technology a hundred years ago.
 Then it kind of lost its way, and now it's at the heart of it again.